RichardAth/Projects/BigIntCalculator/readme.txt

    If it is prime mark it as such.
    Otherwise either:
       factorise it using built-in ECM, SIQS and Lehman algorithms.
 SIQS is only used for numbers between 30 and 95 digits.
-This method is alway used for numbers less than 2^192 (58 digits)
+These methods are alway used for numbers less than 2^192 (58 digits)
   OR
       factorise it using Msieve.
 Using modified Msieve that makes more use of